-Objective: Student team(s) use research materials to identify constraints and criteria for success around several potential Design Questions for the IDX Challenge.
+Student team(s) use research materials to identify constraints and criteria for success around several potential design questions for the IDX Challenge.

-- Paper/Post-it notes or whiteboard
+- Paper/sticky notes or whiteboard

-- Pens or pencils
+- · Pens or pencils

 - At least one device per team of 2-3 students, for research purposes

-At the top of a large piece of paper or whiteboard, students should write the Design Question they are addressing.
+At the top of a large piece of paper or whiteboard, students should write the design question they are addressing.
 Based on evidence they can point to in the research material, they should now make two lists.